dharunm236/Heart-rate-monitor/README.md

 # Heart Rate Monitoring System

-This project is a heart rate monitoring system using an STM32 microcontroller, MAX30102 sensor, and SSD1306 OLED display.
+This project is a heart rate monitoring system using an STM32 microcontroller, MAX30102 sensor, SSD1306 OLED display, and HC-05 Bluetooth module.
 The system reads heart rate data from the MAX30102 sensor and displays it on the OLED screen.
-Additionally, it can send heart rate data via USART.
+Additionally, it can send heart rate data via USART and Bluetooth.
 While the design supports interrupts, this implementation connects the INT pin to ground for simplicity.
 You can enable interrupts if desired.

 ## Table of Contents